 What is the most common failure in automatic transmission?

 To wrap it up, we urge you to completely stop these habits, whether you have been practicing them out of ignorance or with full knowledge of their repercussions.
-An automatic transmission car is expensive, so common sense alone dictates that it should be well taken care of.
+An automatic transmission car is expensive, so common sense dictates that it should be handled well.

 We have to point out that as a driver, you may not be an expert in car mechanisms.
-In fact, no average driver is.
+No average driver is.
 That is why some of these bad habits may have taken you aback.

 There is still much to learn.
 Keep a tab on Pierre Paul Driving School for more surprises.